-If you really care to understand the culture and the people of Sardinia, you need to have at least a vague idea of their history.
-Knowing the history of Sardinia is key to better appreciate the island beyond its paradisiac beaches.
+If you really care to understand the culture and people of Sardinia, you need to have at least a vague idea of the history of Sardinia – this is the key to better appreciate the island beyond its paradisiac beaches.

-You see, the history of Sardinia is unique, multi-layered and incredibly interesting – albeit a bit complicated.
-Populated since the Neolithic time, the island saw many cultures and civilizations – Phoenicians, Carthaginians and Romans are just a few – and with that the island has become an incredible conundrum of interesting archeological sites, fascinating cultures, and a language that to date remains the closest to Latin among the neo-Latin ones.
+You see, the history of the island is unique, multi-layered and incredibly interesting – albeit a bit complicated.
+Populated since the Neolithic time, Sardinia saw many cultures and civilizations – Phoenicians, Carthaginians and Romans are just a few – and with that it has become an incredible conundrum of interesting archeological sites, fascinating cultures, and a language that to date remains the closest to Latin among the neo-Latin ones.

-In this post, I will give you a short – but solid! – background on the history of Sardinia, by describing the main civilizations that lived on the island and suggesting the best places to visit to get acquainted with it.
-I will start this excursus on Sardinia history by sharing the latest finds on how the island got its name.
+In this post, I will give you a short – but solid! – background on the history of Sardinia, by describing the main civilizations that lived on the island and suggesting the best places to visit to get acquainted with them.

 The History Of Sardinia